Lesson 4 Be Smart in the Digital World

 If people had been digitally literate

-If people had been digitally literate, they ____ not have been fooled by The Shed experiment so easily.
+If people had been digitally literate, they would not have been fooled by The Shed experiment so ____

-Digitally literate people would have ____ considered information about The Shed without being distracted by other people’s reactions.
+Digitally literate ____ would have carefully considered information about The Shed without being distracted by other people’s reactions.

 They would have been suspicious that the restaurant did not ____ an address.